This post shares everything you need to know about visiting Cascada El Salto in the La Huasteca Potosina region of Mexico.

 This article may contain affiliate / compensated links, that may earn me a small commission, at no extra cost to you.
 For full information, please see our disclaimer here.
 While all efforts have been taken to ensure the information included in this post is correct and current, travel information such as opening hours, business operations and prices change frequently.
 If you find anything in this post that is incorrect or outdated please let me know in the comments so I can update it for other readers.

-What is La Huasteca Potosina
+What is La Huasteca Potosina?

-Cascada El Salto is a waterfall in the La Huasteca Potosina region of Mexico, in the state of San Luis Potosi.
+But what is Huasteca Potosina?
 Before I go any further, I will explain a little bit more about this stunning part of Mexico.

-La Huasteca is a geographical and cultural region that spans seven states in the northeast of the country, and along the Gulf of Mexico.
+La Huasteca is a geographical and cultural region that spans seven states in the northeast of the country, along the Gulf of Mexico.
 This area gets its name from the Huastec people who populated the region at the height of their civilization around 750 to 800 AD.

-La Huasteca Potosina is a smaller part of the wider Huasteca region, located in the state of San Luis Potosi.
 It spans 20 different municipalities around the state and is a hub for nature and adventure tourism.
 The region is blessed with unique geography, filled with stunning rivers, vast canyons, caves, thundering waterfalls and lush rainforest.
-If you’re a nature lover like we are, this region is simply paradise!

 Huasteca Potosina is easily the most underrated place we visited in Mexico.